cudmore/PyMapManager/PyMapManager/mmio/readme.md

-Python code to act as a liaison between PyMapManager annotations in `PyMapManager:mmMap` and an online repository served by [mmserver/mmserver.py][1].
+Python code to act as a liaison between PyMapManager annotations in `PyMapManager:mmMap` and an online REST server [mmserver/mmserver.py](https://github.com/cudmore/PyMapManager/tree/master/mmserver).

-Please see the main [PyMapManager][PyMapManager] documentation website.
+Please see the main [PyMapManager](http://blog.cudmore.io/PyMapManager/) documentation website.

 ## The cool part